George Osborne: Personal life

 Osborne is heir apparent to his family's Irish baronetcy, of Ballentaylor and Ballylemon in County Waterford.
 In 2009, he had an estimated personal fortune of around £4 million, as the beneficiary of a trust fund that owns a 15% stake in Osborne & Little, the wallpaper-and-fabrics company co-founded by his father, Sir Peter Osborne.

 Osborne married Frances Howell, author and elder daughter of Lord Howell of Guildford, a Conservative politician, on 4 April 1998.
 They have two children—Luke Benedict (born 15 June 2001) and Liberty Kate (born 27 June 2003)—who were both born in Westminster.

 In May 2018, The Daily Telegraph reported that Osborne and his siblings had discovered "with delight" that their maternal grandmother Clarisse Loxton-Peacock (a Hungarian émigrée) was Jewish, and therefore that in Jewish law they are Jewish too.

 In July 2019, Osborne and his wife announced that they were to divorce.

 In April 2021, Osborne announced his engagement to Thea Rogers after two years of dating.
-Rogers had been his special adviser and later Chief of Staff when he was Chancellor.
+Rogers had been recruited from the BBC, as his special adviser and later became Chief of Staff, while he was Chancellor.
 The couple's first child, a son named Beau, was born on 15 July 2021.
 Rogers gave birth to their second child, a son named Arthur, on 30 December 2022.
 Before their wedding in July 2023, a poison pen email was circulated.
 The couple were married on 8 July 2023.
 A protester, initially believed to be from the environmental group Just Stop Oil, threw orange confetti over them as they left the church following the wedding ceremony.
 Just Stop Oil denied responsibility for the incident.
 The couple welcomed a third son, Pax, in February 2024.